lisahandsonline/Internet-Safety-Driving-Licence/Contributor-Guidelines.md

 ## **How can I contribute?**

-- Please get in contact and introduce yoursef initially on Twitter:
+- Please get in contact and introduce yourself initially on Twitter:
 Lisa Wright [https://twitter.com/lisahandsonline]

 - Any comments on content can be raised via an issue [https://github.com/lisahandsonline/Internet-Safety-Driving-Licence/issues]